RamtinTJB/RHCSA9-Notes/README.md

 * `sed -n 5p /etc/passwd`: print the fifth line of the file
 * `sed -i s/old-text/new-text/g somefile`: replace old-text with new-text in the entire file
 * `sed -i -e '2d;20,25d' somefile`: delete lines 2 and 20 through 25 in the file

+## Connecting to Red Hat

+**Important Distinction**: _console_ is the environment the user is looking at whereas _terminal_ is an environment that is opened on the console and provides access to a nongraphical shell.

+To open a root shell type `sudo -i` (without password) or `su -` (with password).
+These commands work for authorized users

+### Virtual Terminals
+Virtual terminals give access to nongraphical shells that are isolated.
+They correspond to device files in the `/dev` directory, e.g. `/dev/tty1` corresponds to virtual terminal 1.
+We can switch to virtual terminals by either pressing `ALT-F{#}` or by typing the command `chvt {#}` in the terminal.

+### Pseudo Terminals
+Terminal windows that are opened in a graphical environment have a pseudo terminal file associated with them.
+For instance, `/dev/pts/1` refers to the first graphical terminal window

+The command `w` gives an overview of all users who are currently logged in.

+### Booting, Rebooting, and Shutting Down

+* `systemctl reboot` or `reboot`
+* `systemctl halt` or `halt`
+* `systemctl poweroff` or `poweroff`.
+This command talks to the power management on the machine as opposed to `halt`
+* emergency reset (doesn't save anything): `echo b > /proc/sysrq-trigger`

+### SSH